Every applicant must have a combination of training and/or professional experience before they are eligible to apply for Chartered Geographer status.

 Applications must meet the following criteria before Chartered Geographer (CGeog) status can be awarded:

-A minimum of six years full time professional experience in using geographical skills and knowledge in the workplace since graduation must be demonstrated
+A minimum of six years full time professional experience in using geographical knowledge, skills and understanding in the workplace since graduation must be demonstrated

 - You must be a Fellow of the RGS-IBG.
 Fellowship can be applied for at the same time as chartered status and the £30 Fellow administration fee will be waived